Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 The USB device code is implemented in `main.c` and USB HID class specific code is in `keyboard.c`.
 All virtual keyboard drawing is carried out in the `eve_ui` library which invokes the eve library for low-level control of the IDM2040-7A device.

-Keypress events detected on the virtual keyboard will generate �tags� which uniquely represent one keyboard action.
+Keypress events detected on the virtual keyboard will generate "tags" which uniquely represent one keyboard action.
 These tags indicate that a key has been pressed, such as a letter or number key.
 Each tag received will be converted into a HID report and sent to the host via USB.